How do you know you just might be a little tiny bit pregnant?…….

 You see something sad on the television and you start crying like a baby!
 Well, maybe there is more to it!
-Early pregnancy hormones play with your head, some women become sensitive to feelings of sadness – the slightest thing can set off the tears!
+Early pregnancy hormones play with your head, and some women become sensitive to feelings of sadness – the slightest thing can set off tears!
 Mood swings are totally normal – especially in the early days of pregnancy.
 Time to buy a home pregnancy test and see!

 Other Very Early Pregnancy Symptoms To Look Out For

 - Increased gas (farting – sad but true lol)

 - Snoring, due to the extra production of mucus when you are pregnant

 Overall, you can expect to have surges in mood throughout most of your pregnancy, and it’s also common to become concerned about your health.
 A lot of women just have general, vague feelings of worry, like something is different but they just can’t place it.
 That, more than anything, is usually what tips you off to the fact that there may be a little bun growing in your oven.

 If you even suspect that you may be pregnant, you should always start with a pregnancy test as soon as possible.
 If that reads positive, talk to your general practitioner or family doctor immediately and get in touch with an obstetrician or midwife to go in for a check-up.